Policy

 8. Misrepresentations and abuse

 Submitting knowingly false or misleading notices or counter-notifications may expose you to legal liability.
-We reserve the right to reject, limit, or deprioritise abusive requests, and to take appropriate action to protect our business and users.
+We reserve the right to reject, limit, or deprioritize abusive requests, and to take appropriate action to protect our business and users.

 9. Content hosted on third-party platforms

-Some Ecosystem content may be hosted or distributed through third-party platforms (for example, podcast directories, video platforms, social networks, payment processors, or print-on-demand fulfilment providers).
+Some Ecosystem content may be hosted or distributed through third-party platforms (for example, podcast directories, video platforms, social networks, payment processors, or print-on-demand fulfillment providers).
 Where the platform controls hosting and takedown, you may need to submit your request directly to that platform using its own procedures.
 We will cooperate where we are able, but we cannot control third-party enforcement or processing timelines.

 10. Other intellectual property complaints